 They also gain mobility and start acting of their own volition.
 Kittens will also be able to consume solid foods in addition to breast milk.

 Two weeks after birth, kittens start to become more playful and agile.
-You often see them running around and socializing with their siblings through chasing or other hijinks.
+You often see them running around and socialising with their siblings through chasing or other hijinks.

 Exposure to other animals and people in a safe environment helps kittens adapt to new surroundings faster.
 They learn to interact and become at ease in social situations.
 This makes the kitten more friendly and trusting.

-Cats are most amenable until they are 7 or 8 weeks old, which is the duration of the socialization period.
-Older cats can also socialize, but trusting others will take longer.
+Cats are most amenable until they are 7 or 8 weeks old, which is the duration of the socialisation period.
+Older cats can also socialise, but trusting others will take longer.

 Why Do Cats Knead?
-This article helps to explain some of your feline friend’s behavior.
+This article helps to explain some of your feline friend’s behaviour.

 Adolescence